Kathmandu To Chitwan Travel Guide

 Chitwan National Park, located here, is filled with diverse and rare flora and fauna, making it the tourist hub of Nepal.
 Its rich ecosystem encompasses a variety of habitats, including lush forests, grasslands, wetlands, and rivers.

-The dense forest of Chitwan National Park has seen several rare wildlife species.
-These include the majestic Bengal tiger, one-horned rhinoceros, Asian elephant, and mugger crocodile.
-The dense tropical forest of Chitwan is filled with Sal trees, figs, bamboo, and medicinal herbs.
+The dense tropical forest of Chitwan National Park has seen several rare wildlife species, including the majestic Bengal tiger, one-horned rhinoceros, Asian elephant, and mugger crocodile.
+The forest is also filled with Sal trees, figs, bamboo, and medicinal herbs.

-Boasting over 500 species of birds, this place is an arcadia for nature enthusiasts.
-Sauraha is a tourist town located on the banks of the Rapti River Sauraha is the gateway to Chitwan National Park.
+Boasting over 500 species of birds, Sauraha is an arcadia for nature enthusiasts.
+It is a tourist town located on the bank of the Rapti River, the gateway to Chitwan National Park.

 Road trip from Kathmandu to Chitwan

 There are multiple roadway routes you can take to get to Chitwan from Kathmandu.
 Tribhuwan Highway, the oldest highway in Nepal, is the major highway for this traverse.
-The road firsts cross the territory of Kathmandu from Naubise and take the famous Prithvi Highway until Mugling.
-Then it heads westward towards the bustling city of Chitwan, Narayanghat.
+The road first crosses the territory of Kathmandu from Naubise and takes the famous Prithvi Highway until Mugling.
+Then, it heads to ward toward the bustling city of Chitwan, Narayanghat.

 Naubise to Mugling

-The stretch from Naubise to Mugling travels alongside the raging Trishuli River that originates high in the Himalayas.
-This stretch is 110 kilometers long.
-Mugling is a popular stopover of Prithvi highway and is located in the confluence of Marsyangdi and Trishuli Rivers.
+The 110-kilometer stretch from Naubise to Mugling travels alongside the raging Trishuli River, which originates high in the Himalayas.
+Mugling is a popular stopover on the Prithvi highway, located at the Marsyangdi and Trishuli Rivers’ confluence.
 Both of these rivers are Tributaries of the Saptagandaki River system.
-Trishuli River is famous for its raging rapids for rafting enthusiasts.
+The Trishuli River is famous for its raging rapids for rafting enthusiasts.

 Along the way, you will travel via various Tars, flatland right above the base of a hill.
-The road is filled with twists and turns through numerous villages of Dhading district.
+The road is filled with twists and turns through numerous villages in the Dhading district.

 Mugling to Narayanghat